akshaypatil1/express-REST-API/readme.txt

 	2. Go to the databases tab and create a new database:
       		DB name: 	node_js_sample
       		Type:		utf8_general_ci
-	3. With the database selected, go to the import tab and browse your computer to find the "sample_content.sql" file and hit "GO".
+	3. With the database selected, go to the import tab and browse your computer to find the "node_js_sample.sql" file and hit "GO".
-	4. Go to the Query tab and enter "SELECT * FROM sample_content" and hit "GO".
-You should see 4 rows if you are successful.
+	4. Go to the Query tab and enter "SELECT * FROM list" and hit "GO".
+You should see 2 rows if you are successful.
 	5. Go back to your MAMP/XAMPP administrative start page and record your MySQL username and password, hostname and server port.
 	6. Look at the URL of the administrative start page.
 Does it say something like "localhost:8080".
 Record the port number after the colon.
 	7. Edit the server.js file.